psycopg/psycopg/docs/api/types.rst

-        Registering the `TypeInfo` in a context allows the adapters of that context to look up type information: for instance it allows to recognise automatically arrays of that type and load them from the database as a list of the base type (how the base type is converted to Python is demanded to a `Loader`.
+        Registering the `TypeInfo` in a context allows the adapters of that context to look up type information: for instance it allows to recognise automatically arrays of that type and load them from the database as a list of the base type.

 .. autoclass:: TypesRegistry